ara3d/ara3d/README.md

 A collection of open-source libraries for rapid application development in C#.
 This is the main development repository for work done by [Ara3D.com](https://ara3d.com).

-## Ara3D.Utils

-This is also the home repository for the [Ara3D.Utils Nuget package](https://www.nuget.org/packages/Ara3D.Utils).

-**Ara3D.Utils** is a collection of hundreds of useful functions and classes written in portable C# (C# version 7.3 and .NET Standard 2.0).
-The library is intended to reduce the amount of code we have to write, and to lighten the cognitive load making us more effective at programming.

-Many of the code was adapted from solutions to problems found on StackOverflow.com.

 ## Documentation

 The code is written in a simple and straightforward manner, and should serve mostly as its own documentation.